Professor-Paradox/OracleSQL/SQL.md

 - Copy the path of java jdk, in ubuntu the path is similar to `/usr/lib/jvm/jdk-11.0.9/`.
 - Run `./sqldeveloper.sh` file.
 - If asked for the jdk path paste the above path.

-- But it would be annoying to run the program by going to the path every time,instead lets create a shortcut.
+**Create a Shell Shortcut**

-- `sudo ln -s /opt/sqldeveloper/sqldeveloper.sh /usr/local/bin/sqldeveloper`
+- run `sudo ln -s /opt/sqldeveloper/sqldeveloper.sh /usr/local/bin/sqldeveloper`
+- Run `sqldeveloper`,in any terminal.
-- After this run `sqldeveloper` in terminal as it is now available globally, but will give an error as the file sqldeveloper.sh has a relative path to sqldeveloper.
+- We may get an error, as the file sqldeveloper.sh has a relative path to sqldeveloper.
-- We now change it to absolute by editing it. run these
+- To fix this we need to change the executable path to absolute.
-- `sudo nano /opt/sqldeveloper/sqldeveloper.sh` and paste this or edit the file to look like this and save it.
+- run `sudo nano /opt/sqldeveloper/sqldeveloper.sh`
+- edit the file to look like this and save it.

 ```bash
 #!/bin/bash